THIS POST MAY CONTAIN AFFILIATE LINKS. AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES. PLEASE READ THE DISCLOSURE FOR MORE INFORMATION

 Here is a 4 Day itinerary on things to do in Jakarta to make the best of your limited time.
 A mix of sightseeing places followed by food, entertainment, and luxury.
 Although this post goes on about points of interest in Jakarta with an itinerary for 4 days, there’s enough mentioned here to accommodate for a week.
 So, if you have the time or planning on extending your stay, and looking for recommendations on things to do in Jakarta, you’ve come to the right place.
 Also, if you’d like to go on a guided tour in Jakarta, then you might want to check out this local Customised Guided Tour in Jakarta.

 Essentially, Jakarta is a huge metropolis, with 9 million people living there, and an additional 2 million commuting to Jakarta every day.
 So, it wouldn’t come as a surprise that traffic could get a little overboard at times!
-And, it only makes sense that you stay at close proximity to whatever your reason was to arrive in Jakarta.
+And, it only makes sense that you stay in close proximity to whatever your reason was to arrive in Jakarta.
 And also stay off the road during peak hours!
-Find some stay recommendations here sorted by prices.

 Let’s start day one by heading to East & South Jakarta.
 It’s going to be a long day today, so brace yourself!